14 Top-Rated Things to Do in Saratoga, NY

 Travelers to Saratoga in the 18th, 19th, and 20th centuries heard of the restorative qualities of the springs.
 Doctors would recommend "taking the waters" as a way to cure kidney and liver issues, rheumatism, heartburn, cancer, malaria, and many other maladies.
 While none of the science of this can actually be proven, the bubbling springs still exist today, and "taking the waters" is still a popular thing to do in Saratoga.

-Today only two locations remain for mineral baths in Saratoga: The Roosevelt Baths and Spa at the Gideon Putnam Resort (which we'll explain later), and the Crystal Spa in downtown, which has its own individual rooms with bathtubs that offer private soaks.
+Today only two locations remain for mineral baths in Saratoga: The Roosevelt Baths and Spa at the Gideon Putnam Resort, and the Crystal Spa in downtown, which has its own individual rooms with bathtubs that offer private soaks.

 4. Take a Walk through American History